andreas-mausch/andreas-mausch.github.io/blog/_posts/2018-05-22-undervolting.md

 But today, I found this [georgewhewell/undervolt](https://github.com/georgewhewell/undervolt).
 A small python script which does all the complicated work.
 According to the internet most Intel CPUs can be undervolted easily by 100 mV.
 While this doesn't sound like much, it's almost a 10% cut of the default 1.2 V.

-I got mine CPU working with a delta of 130 mV:
+I got my CPU working with a delta of 130 mV:

 ```bash
 sudo ./undervolt.py --gpu -50 --core -130 --cache -100 --uncore -130 --analogio -100